5. Orangutan LCD

 static void OrangutanLCD::print(unsigned long value)

-void print_unsigned_long(long value)
+void print_unsigned_long(unsigned long value)

 Prints the specified unsigned long (4-byte) value to the display at the current cursor position.
 The value will not wrap or otherwise span lines and will always be positive.